antonraharja/laravel-starter/README.md

 ## About

-This project contains Laravel 10, Filament 3 and codes serving features such as Role and Permission management, User management and API Tokens managements.
+This project contains **Laravel 11**, **Filament 3** and codes serving features such as Role and Permission management, User management and API Tokens managements.

 ## Current Features